Positions

 Research

-My research is the study of the interactions between the dynamics and chemistry in the atmosphere on various bodies, into the solar system and beyond.
-I am especially interested in small-scale atmospheric phenomena: convection, waves and instabilities.
+My research is the climate on various body, into the solar system and beyond, and especially the interaction between chemistry and dynamics and small-scale atmospheric phenomena: turbulence, waves and instabilities.

-To pursue these investigations, I am using numerical modelling to simulate the dynamics of the atmosphere.
-For global-scale modelling I use the Planetary Climate Model (PCM) able to reproduce Earth, Mars, Venus, Titan and exoplanets atmospheric dynamics.
+To pursue these investigations, I use numerical modeling to simulate the dynamics of the atmosphere.
+For global scale modeling I use LMDz, able to reproduce Earth, Mars, Venus, Titan and even exoplanets atmospheric dynamics.
+For small-scale studies I develop a mesoscale/LES model for Venus, exoplanets and Titan based on WRF dynamical core and LMDz physics.

 Venus